 Gardyn tends to follow a more tech-savvy approach to hydroponics than Lettuce Grow, though both have clear benefits and intuitive approaches to indoor gardening.
 For example, Gardyn provides an app with a built-in assistant that helps you get started step by step.
 The latest lines of Gardyn hydroponics actively measure the water your plants need from hour to hour, and are even fitted with technology that works out when your greens are under or overwatered.

-Gardyn is likely to appeal to gardeners who are inspired by the AI revolution – as you’re effectively handing over gardening duties to a robot!
+Gardyn is likely to appeal to gardeners who are after an indoor growing solution inspired by the AI revolution – as you’re effectively handing over gardening duties to a robot!
 If this sounds exciting, just wait – as you’ll be able to take note of when it’s time to top up and even harvest your veg thanks to built-in sensors and app alerts.

 Gardyn has a further edge over Lettuce Grow in that it has grow lights built into its system.
-With Lettuce Grow, you’ll need to invest in separate rings, which can cost hundreds of dollars outright.
+With Lettuce Grow, you’ll need to invest in separate rings, which can end up being very expensive.
+Or opt for the Farmstand Nook and be limited in capacity.

 How large are the systems?

-While Gardyn offers a raft of technological wonders, it falls down a little when it comes to size versatility.
-Unlike Lettuce Grow, Gardyn systems are available in a standard five feet four inches.
-That’s more than enough to take care of veggies in tighter spaces, but some may prefer the choice available with LG.
+Gardyn systems are available in a standard 5 feet 4 inches.
+That’s more than enough to take care of veggies in tighter spaces, but some may prefer the choice available with Lettuce Grow.

 Do I need to buy plants with my hydroponic system?

-Your combinations may vary, but you’ll also be able to choose from more than 200 different types of plant within the Lettuce Grow range that are compatible with the system.
-Gardyn also recommends that you choose plants they sell directly to best fit your system(s).
+You’ll be able to choose from more than 20 different types of indoor plants within the Lettuce Grow range that are compatible with the system.
+Gardyn meanwhile has over 50 varieties to choose from.

 Pricing